 Gogo makes its international debut on Delta Airlines, allowing passengers to stay connected across the globe.
 Gogo announces 2Ku, its next-generation inflight connectivity technology.
 Gogo expands ATG service into Canada.

 Gogo announces it will build aviation’s first and only 5G ATG network.
-Gogo 5G will deliver unparalleled inflight internet speeds, enabled by the AVANCE platform
+Gogo 5G is on track to launch in 2022 and will deliver unparalleled inflight internet speeds.Get ready for Gogo 5G